Sosman1992/Reverse_Engineering_Week-1_Lab_report/README.md

 Opening these files with PEview, we see that they both claim to have been compiled in late 2010.
 This matches what VirusTotal reported, but VirusTotal only saw samples appear in mid-2012.

-Using DependencyWalker on the `.EXE`, revealed the functions that were  imported from various other DLLs.
+Using DependencyWalker on the `.EXE`, revealed the functions that were  imported from various other DLLs such as WS2_32.DLL which has has networking functions.
 ---
 # Lab 1-2

 ## Executive Summary
-The sample appear to be malware, and it seems it will be running a service named `MalService` on the infected machine that enables in connecting to a website `www.malwareanalysis.com` to download other malwares
+The sample appear to be malware, and it seems it will be running a service named `MalService` on the infected machine that would enable it in connecting to a website `www.malwareanalysis.com` to download other malwares to infect an affected computer system and people on its network.

 ## Indicators of Compromise

-*Compilation Date (presumed):** JANUARY 2011
+**Compilation Date :** JANUARY 2011

 **MD5 Hash (EXE):** 8363436878404da0ae3e46991e355b83

-**IP:**

 **URLs:** http://www.malwareanalysisbook.com/

-**Registry Keys:*

 **Mutex:**

-**File names:** MalService
+**Service ame:** MalService

 ## Mitigations
-- Checking on machines to see if they are running a service called `MalService` then it implies the machine is infected
+- Scanning through a computer system to see if is running a service called `MalService` then it implies the machine is infected

 ## Evidence

 Opening the Lab file with PEiD, it can be seen that the file is packed with UPX a packing utililty.
-Using an unpacker it was able to unpack the file and get it to be recognized as Microsoft visual file. that was written and compiled using Microsoft Visual C++ 6.0
+Using an unpacker it was able to unpack the file and get it to be recognized as Microsoft visual file that was written and compiled using Microsoft Visual C++ 6.0

-Using DependencyWalker on the  unpacked`.EXE`, to find the imports of the unpacked file, `InternetOpenUrlA` and `InternetOpenA`.
+Using DependencyWalker on the  unpacked`.EXE`, to find the imports of the unpacked file, `InternetOpenUrlA` and `InternetOpenA` were revealed and they serve as a proof of the capability of the file connecting to the internet and in addition `CreateService` which is an import of the dynamic link library advapi32.dll serves as a proof that this suspected malware is capable of creating services on machines it infects to spread its infections.

-Using strings in the unpacked`.EXE`, suggests that infected machines will connect to `http://www.malwareanalysis.com` and in addition a running service named `MalService`
+Opening the unpacked`.EXE` using BinText GUI, suggests that infected machines will connect to `http://www.malwareanalysis.com` and in addition a running service named `MalService` for creating services that connects to the web and downloading of malwares  to infect the computer system and other machines on the network.

 ---